WarnerMedia: Divestments

+Other operations

+In 2005, Time Warner was among 53 entities that contributed the maximum of $250,000 to the second inauguration of President George W. Bush.

+On February 28, 2008, co-chairmen and co-CEOs of New Line Cinema Bob Shaye and Michael Lynne resigned from the 40-year-old movie studio in response to Jeffrey Bewkes' demand for cost-cutting measures at the studio, which he intended to dissolve into the Warner Bros.
+Entertainment subsidiary.

-In the first quarter of 2010, Time Warner purchased additional interests in HBO Latin America Group for $217 million, which resulted HBO owning 80% of the equity interests of HBO LAG.
+In the first quarter of 2010, Time Warner purchased additional interests in HBO Latin America Group for $217 million, which resulted in HBO owning 80% of the equity interests of HBO LAG.
 In 2010, HBO purchased the remainder of its partners' interests in HBO Europe (formerly HBO Central Europe) for $136 million, net of cash acquired.
 In August 2010, Time Warner agreed to acquire Shed Media, a television production company, for £100 million.
 Its distribution operation, Outright Distribution, was folded into Warner Bros.
 International Television Production.
-On August 26, 2010, Time Warner acquired Chilevisión.
-WarnerMedia already operated in the country with CNN Chile.
+On August 26, 2010, Turner acquired Chilevisión.
+Turner already operated in the country with CNN Chile.

 In May 2011, Warner Bros.
 Home Entertainment Group acquired Flixster, a movie discovery application company.
 The acquisition also includes Rotten Tomatoes, a movie review aggregator.

 In June 2012, Time Warner (through Warner Bros.
 Television) acquired Alloy Entertainment, a publisher and television studio whose works are aimed at teen girls and young women.
 On August 6, 2012, Time Warner acquired Bleacher Report, a sports news website.
 The property was placed under the control of the Turner Sports division.